-Prerequisites: C grade or better in PHYS 1604 Engineering Physics I Division/Discipline: Academics Division-Liberal Arts and Sciences/Physics of Engineering Physics I using the tools of algebra, trigonometry, and calculus.
+Prerequisites: C grade or better in PHYS 1604, Engineering Physics I Division/Discipline: Academics Division-Liberal Arts and Sciences/Physics

+Course Description: Engineering Physics II (and associated laboratory experience) is the continuation of Engineering Physics I using the tools of algebra, trigonometry, and calculus.
 Topics covered in this course will include electricity and magnetism, electromagnetic waves, and optics.